taralexandra/everything_u_need_to_know_simple_shell/README.md

-# Readme file for the project Simple Shell - The Before party.
+# Readme file for the project Simple Shell - The Before party. :checkered_flag: :ledger: :tada:

 This file is linked to a ressource given at the start of the project Simple Shell, in order to train ourselves before to make it.
 This is an introduction.